mywristbands/puptinder/Sprint_Planning_Meeting_3.md

 ### Elias Heffan

-What I have done: Researched how to use Firestore, started planning the layout and rules of our database, worked on setting up API function prototypes for interacting with database from View Controllers, [fixed a couple visuals of View Controllers](https://github.com/ECS189E/project-f19-puptinder/commit/ac34e9d23c003ad8a7f112f6367f6c34fed8eb93).
+What I have done: Researched how to use Firestore, planned the [layout of our database](https://drive.google.com/file/d/1wh2Bb0nTlIzK-a9Kbr89DsQotLfsNNRN/view?usp=sharing), set up API function prototypes for interacting with database from View Controllers ([here](https://github.com/ECS189E/project-f19-puptinder/commit/56d3fe3be28966d55ecc2da71cd6bc1c22230aec) and [here](https://github.com/ECS189E/project-f19-puptinder/commit/1ca7b22f4748d3e3e07b7768815a9ce918fd790a)), and [fixed a couple visuals of View

-Any roadblocks: Need another meeting with Tammy to discuss Firebase rules and data storage design in detail.
+Controllers](https://github.com/ECS189E/project-f19-puptinder/commit/ac34e9d23c003ad8a7f112f6367f6c34fed8eb93).

+Any roadblocks: None.

-What I plan to do: Finish plannning out how we'll set up our database and rules, finish setting up API function prototypes for interacting with database from View Controllers, divide up with Tammy who will implement the API functions and start working on implementing some of them.
+What I plan to do: Meet with group to figure out how we'll divide up implementing the API functions and incorporating them into our app.
+Tammy and I will likely implement most of the API functions, and stay one step ahead of Hajra and Alannah who will be calling them in our app's View Controllers.

 ### Tammy Lee